5+ - 5+

 - 3♦ Shows 5+-5+ or better in Majors

-Via a 2♦ Opening and a 3♣ or a 3♦ rebid:
+- 2♦ Opening and a 3♣ or a 3♦ rebid: showing 5-5+ in Clubs & Hearts OR Diamonds & Spades

-Take
+Pls Take

-note that jump responses to the 3 level in a new suit by partner are
+note that jump responses to the 3 level in a new suit are Break-outs with long suits.

-mostly Break-outs with long suits.
 Also: 1mi - 3mi (same minor are also

 pre-emptive in nature - part of the inverted minor convention.)

-forcing for 1 round. - This is BETA's change of suit rule. [enforced as
+forcing for 1 round.
+[This is BETA's change of suit rule enforced as

 the usage of BETA's Forcing Negative Double which we can use freely in